leximari/post/Readme.md

 Post is package manager for unix systems that focuses on clean design, efficiency, and simplicity.

-Post is is supported on Rubinius(1.1+), but also works well on Ruby 1.9+.

 ## Installing Post

         git clone git://github.com/leximari/Post.git